dward2/BME547/syllabus.md

 will be learning build upon each other as the semester continues.
 Also, you will be working in small groups some of the semester.
-The work we do together during the lecture or as part of an "in-class" assignment that I give will be done in a GitHub Classroom repository and will be checked for timely completion and cataloged as part of the class participation grade.
+The work we do together during the lecture or as part of an "in-class" assignment that I give will be done in a GitHub private repository and will be checked for timely completion and cataloged as part of the class participation grade.
 So, it is expected that you will follow along and do the work to the best of your ability during class.